dev-grande/notes/README.md

 *When not to use it?*
 - Barely any data is not being passed between components.
-- If you already have a predefined way of sharing and arranging the state
+- If you already have a predefined way of sharing and arranging the state across compoments.

 </p></details>